vinhphm/vinh.dev/pages/posts/from-nextjs-to-astro.md

 // ...
 ```

-That has covered up all the big issues I encountered during the transfered to Astro.
+That has covered up all the big issues I encountered during the transfer to Astro.
 In the next article in the series, I will tell you how Astro made my website better than ever.